• Mon-Friday 8:30 AM to 4:30 PM & Sat 9:00 AM – 1:00 PM

 Under a Massachusetts law called Proposition 2 1/2, cities and towns can only increase the amount of money they collect through property taxes each year by 2.5% plus an amount corresponding to how much "new growth" the city or town has seen.

-If a town wants to increase its property tax revenue by more than 2.5% plus new growth, a majority of voters must approve a budget override.
+If a town wants to increase its property tax revenue by more than 2.5% plus new growth, a majority of voters must approve a Proposition 2 1/2 override at the ballot box.

-B-R Superintendent Ryan Powers said dozens of layoffs are on the table, between 30-45, if an override does not pass.
+In a May 1, 2025, letter to the school community, Superintendent Powers said dozens of layoffs are on the table, between 30-45, if the override does not pass.

 Powers said the district cut 24 positions before the start of the current school year, and, coupled with the threat of 30-45 more cuts, means losing between 55-70 positions over two years.
 He called that “devastating” and said that “greatly impacts our ability to provide our students with the education they deserve.”

-According to a B-R presentation, the enrollment increase has led to large class sizes.
-If the district can’t bring back those 30-40 positions, class sizes will reach as high as 45, depending on grade.
+Presentations at B-R School committee meetings said enrollment increases have led to large class sizes, and if the district can’t bring back those 30-40 positions then class sizes will reach as high as 45, depending on grade.

 In addition, as many as 40 elective classes won’t be offered to high school students due to lack of available teachers.